• Skip to primary navigation

 The ingredients for pumpkin mochi muffins on a countertop

-How to Make This Recipe
+How to Make Pumpkin Mochi muffins

-This is a very simple less than 30 minutes pumpkin spice mochi muffin recipe.
+This is a very simple less than 30-minutes pumpkin spice mochi muffin recipe.
 All you will need to do is brown the butter, mix the wet ingredients together, mix the dry ingredients together, combine and bake!

 1. Prepare your oven and muffin tin.
 Preheat your oven to 350°F or 177°C. Spray your muffin tins generously with nonstick cooking spray making sure you hit all the sides.